Skip to content

 Court Investigator Duties

 The court investigator will visit with the proposed Conservator and Conservatee.
-The investigators job it to:
+The investigator’s job is to:

 The court investigator’s duties are in Probate Code 1826